danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 immediately."
 _ Quote taken from some manual for some percussion sample library somewhere at some time or another.

 I can envision a future where people complain about musicians using telekinesis and longing for the days when real musicians used computers.
 _ Meyers
 [link to tweet](https://twitter.com/m_e_y_e_r_s/status/855084900663349252)
 Statements of science are not of what is true and what is not true, but statements of what is known with different degrees of certainty.
 _ Richard Feynman

+Causal relationships.
+Evidence based.
+Realistic sound.
+Notions of artificialiality.
+Polar opposites
+Insurmountable task
+Fundamental differences

 # The MPC